stephenafamo/bob/README.md

 ## Parameters

 To prevent SQL injection, it is necessary to use parameters in our queries.
-With `bob` use `qm.Arg()` where necessary.
+With `bob` use `sm.Arg()` where necessary.
 This will write the placeholder correctly in the generated sql, and return the value in the argument slice.

 ```go